Sanju-1114/four-sum-problem/README.md

 ## Overview

-This repository contains a C++ solution for the **Four Sum** problem from LeetCode (Problem 15).
+This repository contains a C++ solution for the **Four Sum** problem.
 The goal of the problem is to find all unique quadruplets in an array of integers that sum to zero.